CosmicFreyjaLab/model-deployment-service/README.md

 # ml-deployment-service

-Deployable ML-models with OpenAI-compatible API.
+Seamless deployment of self-trained models with OpenAI-compatible API.